 Wellington Women's House

-The House is in Mount Victoria, close to the city centre.
-It’s a large old villa, with a sun-soaked front garden and a warm, welcoming feeling inside.
-There’s a shared lounge to gather and talk or watch TV in, a sitting room where residents can access a computer (and wifi), and a fantastic kitchen where the women can cook alongside each other.
+Located in Mount Victoria, close to the city centre, the House is a large character villa with a sunny front garden and a warm, welcoming atmosphere.
+Residents have access to shared living spaces, including a communal lounge for relaxing, connecting, or watching TV, a quiet sitting room with computer and Wi-Fi access, and a well-equipped kitchen where women can cook and share meals alongside one another.

-Residents only need to provide their own food and personal items during their stay, and the House provides the rest.
+Residents are required to provide their own food and personal belongings during their stay.

-Our vision is that every woman in Wellington has a safe and comfortable home that enables her to meet her needs.
+Our vision is for every woman in Wellington to have access to a safe, comfortable home that supports her wellbeing and enables her to meet her needs.

 Image